 We’re all taught that love is supposed to be selfless.
 And hopefully as we go along we are able and willing to behave lovingly without regard for reward or benefit to ourselves.
 But really, it’s only human to expect that eventually, at least some of it will come back around.
 Preferably this side of the grave.
 At the very least being a good, loving person ought to win you approval from the people around you, right?
 And some cash would be reasonable as well.
 It’s a kind of unconcious expectation that most of us have, I think.

 Jesus said that there’s no greater love than to give your life for another.
 In the context it’s spoken, it refers to a willingness to die for another person.
 Not only is it a huge sacrifice to make, but it’s also one which by definition confers no earthly benefit on the one who makes it.
 Then again, presumably once a person dies for another, they reap a heavenly reward and are just fine.
 (That’s my story and I’m sticking to it, btw.)
-But given the fact that I’m a mom living in Wisconsin, the odds that dying for another person will ever be something I have to deal with are pretty remote.
+But given the fact that I’m a mom living outside of town, the odds that dying for another person will ever be something I have to deal with are pretty remote.
 So, nice verse and all, but clearly not for me.

 However, as I round the bend towards 40 and a really stellar mid-life crisis, this verse has started to challenge me.
 I may not be asked to give up my physical life for another person, but what if I’m being asked to live a life of selfless love which benefits everyone else except me?
 Can I be cool with that?